Valhalla (comics): Creative teams

 Valhalla would become the major breakthrough for illustrator Peter Madsen, who has developed greatly during his work on the series.
 Apart from doing the art for all the albums, he has been a co-writer for most of them.
 By far the most high-profile member of the creative team, the series is often referred to as "Peter Madsen's Valhalla".

 Hans Rancke-Madsen has been the major writer of the series, together with Peter and other co-writers Per Vadmand and Henning Kure.
 Rancke-Madsen has written for all albums but eleven and twelve, but will return for the thirteenth album.

-The colouring has always been a great part of the art of Valhalla.
+The colouring has always been a major part of the art of Valhalla.
 The first eight albums were coloured by Søren Håkonsson.
 Peter Madsen did the colours himself for the ninth album, while albums ten to twelve were done by Jesper Ejsing.
 Håkonsson returned for the thirteenth album, where he did half the pages, the other half being done by Madsen.